unni-krishnan-95/copy/_posts/2016-12-29-vulnhub-kioptrix1.md

 Now - before we save the file, we have to edit the exploit for it to work - since it is pretty old!

-So here are the steps to make it work!
+So here are the steps to make it work:

 __1) Add the following headers:__